yangcyself/rwr_system/README.md

 #### Hand Control

 Significant modifications are required for the hand control package.
 Refer to the workshop materials for guidance on controlling the hand.
+We left the code in the package as reference or hint to implement your own kinematics and hand_controller.

 #### Ingress